gbrown3/kqstats-player-tracking/README.md

 ```
 You should now see `(venv)` before each line of your command line prompt.

-3. With your virtual environment activated, install flask, socketio, and the eventlet extension
+3. With your virtual environment activated, install flask, socketio, and eventlet (which is required for socketio)
 ```
 pip install flask
 pip install flask-socketio --user